ubc-library-rc/intro-static-webpages/github-activities.md

 parent: GitHub Introduction
 ---

-Step 1: Create a new GitHub repository
+# 1. Create a new GitHub repository
-{: .label .label-step}

 First, set up a new project on GitHub.
 This will eventually be turned into a website.
 The repository is where all the folders and files, including any images or media, for your project will go.
 The repository is also a way for others to view the “raw” content of your website and for collaborators to contribute to a shared repository.
 By default, GitHub will track changes to materials that are stored in a repository.
 While you can build your website from a subsection of your repository, it is a good practice to create a new repository for each project or website.

+Step 1
+{: .label .label-step}
+Ensure you have created a GitHub account and are logged in.
 {: .step}

-* Ensure you have created a GitHub account and are logged in.
+Step 2
+{: .label .label-step}
-* From your GitHub main page, click on the green New Repository button.
+From your GitHub main page, click on the green New Repository button.
-    * Provide a name for your repository.
+Provide a name for your repository.
 This name will be part of the URL of your repository as well as part of the address of your published website, unless you choose a custom domain.
-        * The repository URL will take the form: [https://github.com/](https://github.com/)&lt;your-github-username>/&lt;your-repo-name>
+The repository URL will take the form: [https://github.com/](https://github.com/)&lt;your-github-username>/&lt;your-repo-name>
+{: .step}

+Step 3
+{: .label .label-step}
-* Check the box to Initialize this repository with a README
+Check the box to Initialize this repository with a README.
-    * NOTE: Your README file is a plain text file (same as a .txt file) that typically contains descriptive information about your repository (Who made it?
+NOTE: Your README file is a plain text file (same as a .txt file) that typically contains descriptive information about your repository (Who made it?
 What does it contain?
 What is it for?, etc.).
-    * You can also add a README file later if you like.
+You can also add a README file later if you like.
-* Click the Create repository button
-* Your browser will now open to the top-level page of the repository.
-Your repository will contain one file: README.md.
 {: .step}

-Step 2
+Step 4
 {: .label .label-step}
-Do this other thing
+Click the Create repository button.
+Your browser will now open to the top-level page of the repository.
+Your repository will contain one file: README.md.
 {: .step}